 This intoxicated man coming our way had crossed the line and hit the car directly in front of us, head-on.

-It suddenly dawned on Phil that if the drunken man had not crashed into the car ahead of us, we were the next car in line.
+It suddenly dawned on Phil that if the drunken man had not crashed into the car ahead of us, we would have been the next car in line.
 Fortunately, no one died, but Dad made it very clear that all lives are important, even the man with the bleeding arm who had caused the accident.

 One memory that is very vivid for all of us is from 1976 when our special-needs brother Greg died after complications from a fall.